silver0a1/dANN/README.md

 ### 3. Circle Problem

-This experiment trains a dANN to classify whether a point is inside or outside a circle.
+This experiment trains a dendritic neuron to classify whether a point is inside or outside a circle.

 **To run:**